 - 2 1/2 teaspoons cinnamon

 - Add the remaining "crust" ingredients and stir until a crumbly, wet texture forms.
-Line an 8 inch cake pan with plastic wrap, with it hanging over the sides.
-You can spray the pan first with nonstick spray and the plastic wrap will hold in place.
-(8 inch is best for a taller cake) Press the dough into the bottom of the lined cake pan, evenly and flat around to the edges.
-Place in the fridge.
+Line an 8-inch cake pan with plastic wrap, with it hanging over the sides.
+You can spray the pan first with nonstick spray and the plastic wrap will hold in place (8-inch is best for a taller cake).
+Press the dough into the bottom of the lined cake pan, evenly and flat around to the edges.
+Place in the refrigerator.

 - To prepare the cake, melt your coconut butter to a complete liquid.
 It is important that it is a runny liquid when measuring, so the right texture is achieved.
 Make sure to measure it out at 1 cup after melted.
 Set aside.

 - Once set, just pull the cake out with the plastic wrap and slice.
-Top with coconut cream, cinnamon and strawberries, if desired.
-Keep cake stored in the fridge covered and it will retain the perfect shape that way.
+Top with coconut cream, cinnamon, and strawberries, if desired.
+Keep cake stored in the refrigerator covered and it will retain the perfect shape that way.